adanlessossi/bd-showcase/README.md

 * Dynamic scaling using Netflix Eureka and Ribbon
 * API Gateway using Netflix Zuul
 * Distributed Tracing using Spring Cloud Sleuth and Zipkin
-* Fault Tolerance with Zipkin
+* Fault Tolerance with Hystrix

 The Overview looks like the following: